-Indicator Meaning Description link.Click the link to display the Status page containing with details about the health test result.
+Indicator Meaning Description Important: If there is one Bad health test result and two Concerning health results, there will be three health issues, but the number will be one.
+Click the indicator to display the Health Issues pop-up dialog box.
+By default only Bad health test results are shown in the dialog box.
+To display Concerning health test results, click the Also show n concerning issue(s) link.Click the link to display the Status page containing with details about the health test result.
 4 Configuration issue Indicates that the service has at least one configuration issue.
 The indicator shows the number of configuration issues at the highest severity level.
 If there are configuration errors, the indicator is red.
 If there are no errors but configuration warnings exist, then the indicator is yellow.
 No indicator is shown if there are no configuration notifications.
 Important: If there is one configuration error and two configuration warnings, there will be three configuration issues, but the number will be one.
 Click the indicator to display the Configuration Issues pop-up dialog box.
 By default only notifications at the Error severity level are listed, grouped by service name are shown in the dialog box.
-To display Warning notifications, click the Also show n warning(s) link.Click the message associated with an error or warning to be taken to the configuration property for which the notification has been issued where you can address the issue.See Managing Services . ● Restart Needed Configuration modified Indicates that at least one of a service's roles is running with a configuration that does not match the current configuration settings in Cloudera Manager.
-O Refresh Needed Click the indicator to display the Stale Configurations page.
-To bring to cluster up-to-date, click the Refresh or Restart button on the Stale Configurations page or follow the instructions in Refreshing a Cluster Restarting a Cluster , or Restarting Services and Instances after Configu Changes .
-E. Client configuration redeployment required Indicates that the client configuration for a service should be redeployed.
-Click the indicator to display the Stale Configurations page.
-To bring the cluster up-to-date, click the Deploy Client Configuration button on the Stale Configurations page or follow the instructions in Manually Redeploying Client Configuration Files .
+To display Warning notifications, click the Also show n warning(s) link.Click the message associated with an error or warning to be taken to the configuration property for which the notification has been issued where you can address the issue.See Managing Services . 也 Restart Needed Configuration modified Indicates that at least one of a service's roles is running with a configuration that does not match the current configuration settings in Cloudera Manager.
+C Refresh Needed Click the indicator to display the Stale Configurations page.
+To bring the cluster up-to-date, click the Refresh or Restart button on the Stale Configurations page or follow the instructions in Refreshing a Cluster , Restarting a Cluster , or Restarting Services and Instances after Configuration Changes .
+E Client configuration redeployment required Indicates that the client configuration for a service should be redeployed.
+Click the indicator to display the Stale Configurations page.To bring the cluster up-to-date, click the Deploy Client Configuration button on the Stale Configurations page or follow the instructions in Manually Redeploying Client Configuration Files .